-In addition, she has written a chapter on books and the media for Vol. 5 of the History of the Book in America and in Rethinking Media Change from MIT’s Media in Transition Series.
+In addition, she has written chapters on books and the media for Vol. 5 of the History of the Book in America and for Rethinking Media Change from MIT’s Media in Transition Series.
 She also taught courses in UNC-Chapel Hill’s School of Information and Library Science and its School of Government.

 Currently, she is working on a general-audience history of Christmas traditions in Massachusetts.

-She is available to speak to a variety of groups interested in the public and media history of Silent Spring, as well as offering general discussion of the relationship between books and the media system, both past and present.
+She is available to speak to groups interested in the public and media history of Silent Spring, as well as offering general discussion of the relationship between books and the media system, both past and present.